-- 28. The Receiver did not consent to the issuance of the Notice of Application or the commencement of the Application, and is not aware of any Order issued by this Honourable Court granting the Zirger Group the authority to do so.
+17. The Receiver did not consent to the issuance of the Notice of Application or the commencement of the Application, and is not aware of any Order issued by this Honourable Court granting the Zirger Group the authority to proceed in this manner.
 Until the late afternoon of March 27, 2015, the Receiver was not aware that the Application had been commenced.
-The Receiver has consented only to dates for the hearing of a motion for leave to proceed. - 29.
-The Zirger Group (including its legal counsel, Ms. Kirewskie, in particular) knew of the Initial Order and was aware of the stay of proceedings and its effects.
-In fact, Ms. Kirewskie and her partner, Paul Marshall, were present in Court when the Initial Order was made.
-The Zirger Group had the Notice of Application issued and commenced the Application despite such knowledge and awareness, in a deliberate and flagrant breach of the Initial Order.
+The Receiver had consented only to a dates for the hearing of a motion for an order lifting the stay, and had been awaiting a properly constituted motion, and service of proper motion materials.